getodk/docs/aggregate-install.rst

 .. image:: /img/aggregate-install/notification.*
    :alt: Image showing blue notification icon.

 - Click on the notification icon and select the first option from the dropdown menu then.
-Thw option is labelled as `Create Project:your project name`.
+The option is labelled as `Create Project:your project name`.

 .. image:: /img/aggregate-install/go-to-project.*
    :alt: Image showing the option to create your project.